clanfear/SOC321/index.md

 ---

 # SOC 321
-## Data Science and Statistics for the Social Sciences
+## Data Science and Statistics for the Social Sciences I
 ### University of Washington

 ## Important links